elisacristof/dncs_project/README.md

 ## IMPLEMENTATIONS
 ### GUI configuration
-Firstly, I designed the phisical interface as a simple window with two buttons, `+` and `-` (for the user to increase or decrease the PCs' number), and a `Okay` button to confirm the number chosen and start generating and updating the *shell scripts*.
+Firstly, I designed the phisical interface as a simple window with two buttons, `+` and `-` (for the user to increase or decrease the PCs' number), and a `Okay` button to confirm the number chosen and automatically start generating and updating the scripts for Vagrant.
+I chose to create a non resizable small window with a light blue background and green and yellow buttons.

 ### Commands
 Here there is a list of the commands used in the *shell scripts* (all preceded by `sudo` because every command has to be executed by the superuser):